 A pinch of salt

-Garnish: roasted, pickled red peppers and mint or parsley
+Garnish: roasted, pickled red peppers (like these) and mint or parsley

 - Preheat the oven to 200 C / 395 F. Line a flat baking sheet with a piece of parchment paper and brush it lightly with olive oil.